azamd/PROJET-SDL/README.md

 # Idea Of The Game

-A knight passes 3 levels

-Every level exists in a different place
+A knight passes 3 levels, Every level exists in a different place

-In every single level, the knight will face enemies and will solve puzzles & riddles.

-and he will search for the gemstones.
+In every single level, the knight will face enemies, will solve puzzles & riddles and will search for the gemstones.

 # How To run